 3. Are there scholarships available?

 Scholarships are available from both the Diocesan Youth Office as well as Catholic Youth Foundation USA (CYFUSA).
 Click here for the diocesan scholarship application.
+The deadline is August 31.
+The deadline for the CYFUSA scholarship has passed.

 5. Can I volunteer at NCYC?